-The ferocity, skill and fitness levels of players of all nations competing at the Rugby World Cup in Japan has generated tremendous interest and enthusiasm in spectators at venues in Japan, those watching the games live on ITV and S4C at home and in local pubs or clubs.
-The arrival of Typhoon Hagibis provided even more drama if that was possible and gave the organisers fixture problems that I can’t remember ever happening at a major sporting event before.
+The ferocity, skill and fitness levels of players of all nations competing at the Rugby World Cup in Japan has generated tremendous interest and enthusiasm in spectators at venues.
+Those watching the games live on ITV and S4C at home and in local pubs or clubs.
+The arrival of Typhoon Hagibis provided even more drama if that was possible and gave the organisers fixture problems.

 The enthusiasm of spectators was further heightened in the brilliantly competitive game between Wales and Australia.
-The first-half display by Wales with outstanding performances by Gareth Davies, Hadleigh Parkes, Josh Navidi and Aaron Wainwright was countered by a gritty fightback by the Australians in the second half which kept spectators guessing and glued to their TV screens.
+The first-half display by Wales with outstanding performances by Gareth Davies, Hadleigh Parkes, Josh Navidi and Aaron Wainwright was countered by a gritty fightback by the Australians in the second half.
+This kept spectators guessing and glued to their TV screens.
 Overall, the Wales team played with great composure under pressure, particularly Rhys Patchell.
-Wales now face France who have yet to catch light in this tournament and I believe the Welsh should have too many attacking weapons and too much defensive nous for the unpredictable French.
+Wales now face France who have yet to catch light in this tournament.
+I believe the Welsh should have too many attacking weapons and too much defensive nous for the unpredictable French.

-With England, New Zealand, Wales and South Africa showing ominous form and France, Ireland, Japan and Australia all showing glimpses, spectators have much to look forward to as the competition reaches its final stages.
+With England, New Zealand, Wales and South Africa showing ominous form.
+France, Ireland, Japan and Australia are all showing glimpses.
+Spectators have much to look forward to as the competition reaches its final stages.
 If the remaining games replicate the outstanding technical preparation and attacking play seen in the preliminary games, spectators in Japan and those watching on television will witness some outstanding and truly memorable rugby.

 It is difficult to predict who will reach the final and I am sure all readers will have their favourites.
-From a personal point of view, I would like to see Wales play South Africa and then the All Blacks in the final.
-Perhaps I am being too generous to the Wales team or merely sentimental in the hope that Warren Gatland has a “fairy tale” ending to his reign as the outstanding coach who has inspired Wales to such great success over the last 11 years and that Alun Wyn Jones, the outstanding Wales forward, can achieve the success his personal efforts deserve.
+From a personal point of view, I would like to see Wales play South Africa.
+Then the All Blacks in the final.
+Perhaps I am being too generous to the Wales team.
+Or merely sentimental in the hope that Warren Gatland has a “fairy tale” ending to his reign as the outstanding coach who has inspired Wales to such great success over the last 11 years.
+Alun Wyn Jones, the outstanding Wales forward, can achieve the success his personal efforts deserve.
 All the best to Wales!
 Pob lwc I Gymru… ewch amdani! (go for it!)

 “Scarlets” by Alun Gibbard is an outstanding history of Llanelli rugby club through to their emergence as the regional team “the Scarlets” who are supported by a great many rugby followers in Wrexham.